ElectricRCAircraftGuy/eRCaGuy_dotfiles/arduino/README.md

                 http://brltty.com/
     ```

-    This *did* work for me (meaning: the "Verify the fix" section below then passed for me), so I could stop there.
+    This *did* work for me (meaning: the "Verify the fix" section below then passed for me), so I could stop wth the "Soluton" section here.

-1. If that doesn't work (ie: you've done the above, and the "Verify the fix" section below fails), then you may need to edit the `brltty` udev rules file to ignore the CH340/CH341 device.

-    First, find the rules file:
-    ```bash
-    locate *brltty*.rules
-    ```

-    You should see something like this:
-    ```
-    /usr/lib/udev/rules.d/85-brltty.rules
-    ```

-    Now, edit this file with `sudo`:
-    ```bash
-    sudo subl /usr/lib/udev/rules.d/85-brltty.rules
-    ```

-    Search for the line that contains `1a86:7523` (the ID for the CH340/CH341, as shown in the output of `lsusb | grep -i CH340`) and comment it out by adding a `#` at the beginning of the line.
-Save and close the file.

-    Then, reload the udev rules:
-    ```bash
-    sudo udevadm control --reload-rules
-    sudo udevadm trigger
-    ```

-    This did *not* work for me, but the step above did instead.

 1. If you still have problems, just uninstall `brltty` entirely:
     ```bash